aws-samples/amazon-sagemaker-satellite-imagery-segmentation/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.
+The [NOTICE](THIRD-PARTY) includes third-party licenses used in this repository.